ElectroSoul-Technologies/ESP32-RS485_Gateway/README.md

 * [Repository Contents](#Repository-Contents)

 ## FEATURES
-  * Directlly program with Arduino IDE just like you program your ESP32 board.
+  * Directly program with Arduino IDE just like you program your ESP32 board.
   * Supports Industrial Standard Input voltage.
   * State of the art RS-485 ckt with Auto-Direction feature.
-  * Onboard 2 Programmeble LEDs.
+  * Onboard 2 Programmable LEDs.
   * Onboard micro USB for Programming.
   * RS-485 lines are protected with Specialized TVS diode for RS485.
   * DIN rail + wall mount Encloser.